pbflo/Enchantment-Descriptions/README.md

 # Potion-Descriptions
 #### **Forked from [Enchantment Descriptions](https://github.com/Darkhax-Minecraft/Enchantment-Descriptions)**
-Will display descriptions about a potionon the tooltip.
+Will display descriptions about a potion to the tooltip.

 ## Adding support